 How to Fix the P0420 Code

-There are multiple reasons why the P0420 code might be stored.
+There are multiple reasons why code P0420 might be stored.
 Therefore, there isn’t a “magic bullet” fix for the issue.
 You’ll need to diagnose the code accurately, as outlined above, then perform any necessary repairs.
+Usually the catalyst needs to be replaced, and bolt-on catalysts are available for most vehicles.

 Also, keep in mind that all vehicles are different.
 When troubleshooting and repairing diagnostic trouble codes, you should consult the factory repair information for your application.